How Independent Consultants Can Build a Strong LinkedIn Profile

 Upload a Professional Photo

-A professional photo helps to pull your profile together.
-It allows people to put a face to the information they are reading and personalizes your business.
-Choose a photo with a plain background where you look professional and personable.
+A professional photo helps bring your profile together.
+It gives people a face to connect with and adds a personal element to your business presence.
+Choose a photo with a plain background where you look professional and approachable.
 Also, consider adjusting your privacy settings to make your profile public.
-This will better enable your profile to show up in search results and be visible to people who are not already in your network.
+This can help more people discover your profile, even outside your network.

 Check Out: 5 Ways for Independent Consultants to Reach Their Target Clients